Wooden musical instruments are sensitive to their environment.

 If you live where the humidity is very high all year round, or spikes during the summer months, this is a simple and effective way to combat the negative effects of high humidity.
 Ever Bamboo products have been used and tested to effectively aid in the process of keeping your solid wood instrument at the proper acceptable humidity range.

 It offers both protection from becoming over-humidified, as well as aiding

 in de-humidifying an instrument that has already seen the effects of prolonged humidity variables.
-Retail price: $12.99

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
-Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Owned and managed by Erik Salomon, the shop is dedicated to providing quick, honest and reliable service.
+The staff at Guitar Repair Long Island has a combined 25+ years of professional guitar repair experience.
+Sharing the knowledge that we accumulate in this focused pursuit is at the core of what we do.
+Contact us with any questions or book your appointment today.